mrsigz/Tetris-3D/README.md

 An exercise in openGL using LWJGL

 ## Camera Control:
-* UP Arrow sets field of view to looking on game from above.
+* NUM_1 sets field of view to looking on game from the left.
-* DOWN Arrow sets field of view to looking on game from below.
+* NUM_2 sets field of view to looking on game from the right.
-* LEFT Arrow sets field of view to looking on game from the left.
+* NUM_3 sets field of view to looking on game from above.
-* RIGHT Arrow sets field of view to looking on game from the right.
+* NUM_4 sets field of view to looking on game from below.

+## Game Control:
+* WASD or arrow keys manipulate the cube
+* Spacebar drops the cube